Table of Contents

 To learn more about how to create a job, view our Scheduling How-to: Creating and Booking a Job article.

-2. Scheduling: Navigating to the Scheduling Tab and then click the Create Job button to open the Create Job modal.
-In the Create Job modal, once you select an Assignee, you will have the option to select the Future Serviceable Address by clicking the drop arrow under Serviceable Address.
+2. Scheduling: Go to the Scheduling tab and click Create Job to open the Create Job window.
+After you choose an assignee, use the Serviceable Address drop-down to select the Future Serviceable Address.

 Viewing Scheduled Jobs